 The program can’t start because dxgi.dll is missing from your computer

-If you’re faced with this issue, you can try our recommended solutions below in no particular order and see if that helps to resolve the dxgi.dll is missing issue.
+To fix dxgi.dll missing or not found error on a Windows computer, you can try our recommended solutions below in no particular order and see if that helps to resolve the issue.

 - Update/Install DirectX